flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 ### Call Fuel Truck

 Calls the fuel truck if available at the current airport.
-It will take quite a while until the fuel truck while arrive.
+It will take quite a while until the fuel truck arrives.
 5-10 minutes is not unusual.
-When the fuel truck arrives the MSFS fuel page appears.
+When the fuel truck arrives, the MSFS fuel page appears.

 !!! warning ""
     We have deactivated the MSFS Fuel Page and you can't use it with the FlyByWire A32NX.